Key Takeaways

 - Google Authenticator

-- Activated 2FA, but forgot to backup or lost it?
+- Activated 2FA but forgot to back it up

-- Transfer Google Authenticator to a new phone (Android only)
+- Transfer Google Authenticator to a new Android phone

 - Accounts exported warning